Synthesising Counterfactual Explanations via Label-Conditional Gaussian Mixture Variational Autoencoders: Latent Path Counterfactual Explanations

 \subsection{Accommodating Actionability Constraints}

-LAPACE also supports actionability constraints.
-We define a set of constraints in the input space using a differentiable function $g(x)$, where $g(x)\leq0$ indicates the constraint is satisfied.
-For example, for a feature $i$ that must not be greater than or equal to a value $A$, the function is simply $g(x) = x_i - A$.
+LAPACE also supports actionability constraints defining whether and how portions of the input space (e.g. individual input features) could be modified.
+Formally, an actionability constraint has form $x_i \bowtie \alpha$, where $x_i$ is the $i$th feature of an input $x$, $\bowtie = \{=,<,>,\leq,\geq\}$ and $\alpha$ is a constant.
+To model the satisfaction of these constraints, we use a a differentiable function $g(x_i)$, where $g(x_i) \leq 0$ indicates that the constraint is satisfied.
+For example, for a feature $x_i$ that must not be greater than or equal to a value $\alpha$, the function is simply $g(x_i) = x_i - \alpha$.
 Constraints on multiple features can be intuitively summed together.

 At each $\tau$ step during the latent space interpolation, we evaluate whether the constraints are satisfied via $g(Dec(z_{x\rightarrow c_j, \tau}))$.
 If not, we iteratively correct $z_{x\rightarrow c_j, \tau}$ via gradient descent until the constraints are satisfied or up to a maximum number of corrections $N_{correct}$: $z_{x\rightarrow c_j, \tau} \leftarrow z_{x\rightarrow c_j, \tau} - \eta \cdot \nabla_{z} g(D(z_{x\rightarrow c_j, \tau}))$, where $\eta$ is a small learning rate and $\nabla$ is the gradient.